Vineyard Property Management

 Maximum Security Deposit

 There is no limit to how much landlords can charge as a security deposit in the state of Georgia according to Georgia law.
+Landlords are also not required to pay interest on the deposit.

 Charging the equivalent of one or two month's rent as a security deposit in the rental agreement should suffice for most rental units under the Georgia security deposit laws.